RSS Feed: TS-Si News Service. RSS Feed: TS-Si Research Service. TS-Si Reader Comments. Delicious: TS-Si News Service. Digg: TS-Si News Service.

 One that actively resists definition.
 For any definition would strip the emperor of his clothes and clearly reveal that they are not all the same.
 Transgender is a null class with no content; or, rather so existent in its claim of social universality as to be useless as an object of scientific study.

-But transgender is not transsexual.
+But transgender is not Transsexuality.
 Nor is a crossdresser necessarily a transvestite; nor a full time transgender who lives 24-7 as the other sex, the same as someone who dresses up on weekend nights.

 Before NIH and IOM can study the transgender population, they must define their subject area or any subsequent data will be less than useful to the scientific and medical communities.

 A great portion of the transgender population, however, is tightly closeted.
 Perhaps their spouses know, but seldom their friends and coworkers.
-Given the current social milieu, we cannot see that closet door being voluntarily opened in the near future.
-This would not be so big an obstacle if more transgender persons were out and openly visible in the general population, but most, for many reasons, stay within small closed communities if not a firmly shut closet.
+Given the current social milieu, I cannot see that closet door being voluntarily opened in the near future.

-At this point, we anticipate the study will find it difficult to obtain much more than anecdotal stories of transgender life and sociopolitical social science declamations of transgender reality.
+At this point, I anticipate the study will find it difficult to obtain much more than anecdotal stories of transgender life and sociopolitical social science declamations of transgender reality.
 Unless transgender is well defined as a class rather than as a social umbrella term, study results in that area will be suspect.
 Without the closet door being opened wide, conclusions about the transgendered population will be skewed and slanted by the paucity of data and ready availability of the one world political activists.

 But, at last attempting to include the clearly distinguished Lesbian, Gay, Bisexual, Transsexual, and Transgender populations, the study will go on.
 We will have hard data from which to draw conclusions and suggest new lines of research.

 Our voyage continues, a new world awaits us.
 TS-Si will follow the science and go wherever it may takes us.
-Even if it takes decades to get it right.

 NoteInstitute of Medicine LGBT Health Study Call Impacts TS Population.
 TS-Si News Service.
 TS-Si.org (02 April 2011). [ link ]